Some people always fall with their bum in the butter. Why are some people luckier than others?

-Marketing graduate, Mpho had just landed a great sales job at a top furniture store when, as luck would have it, they retrenched all new staff.
+Marketing graduate, Mpho had just landed a great sales job at a top communications company when, as luck would have it, they retrenched all new staff.

 Shy IT geek, Sam was unfortunate enough to be the ‘wrong colour’ and couldn’t get a tech job.

 Successful engineer, Sandi had been promoted to management, but Sandi had an idea for an innovative medical device so he left to start his own business.

 Mpho and Sam met at a Startup Weekend.
 Sandi was there too.